 Grapefruit juice: Grapefruit and grapefruit juice affect how cabozantinib is removed from the body.
 Consuming grapefruit products can cause too much of the medication to build up in the body and cause possibly harmful side effects.
-People should not drink grapefruit juice or eat grapefruit at anytime while taking this medication for treatment.
+Do not drink grapefruit juice or eat grapefruit at any time while taking this medication for treatment.

 High blood pressure: Cabozantinib can cause blood pressure to increase; possibly to a life-threatening level.
 If you have high blood pressure, it should be well controlled before starting to take cabozantinib.
 If your blood pressure is not controlled while taking cabozantinib, your doctor may have you stop taking this medication.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Infection: As well as killing cancer cells, cabozantinib can reduce the number of cells that fight infection in the body (white blood cells).

 If possible, avoid contact with people with contagious infections.
 Tell your doctor immediately if you notice signs of an infection, such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.